-VCE Accounting focuses on the financial recording, reporting and decision-making processes of a sole proprietor small business.
+VCE Accounting explores the financial recording, reporting, analysis and decision-making processes of a sole proprietor small business.
 Students study both theoretical and practical aspects of accounting.
-Financial data will be collected and recorded, and accounting information reported, using both manual and information and communications technology (ICT) methods.
-The preparation and presentation of financial statements is governed by Australian Accounting Standards and guided by the Framework for the Preparation and Presentation of Financial Statements.
+They collect, record, report and analyse financial data, and report, classify, verify and interpret accounting information, using both manual methods and information and communications technology (ICT).
+Students apply critical thinking skills to a range of business situations to model alternative outcomes and to provide accounting advice to business owners.
+In business decision-making, financial as well as ethical considerations (incorporating social and environmental aspects) should be taken into account.